Ichigo-dev/starter-restapi-golang/README.md

-# 時間管理 slack app サーバAPI
+# 🚙 Golang REST API starter repository 🚙
 This Repository is quick start template for REST API.

 ☑️ docker-compose